 Egg freezing can be performed at Demeter Fertility from as little as $2000 out of pocket.
 Individual circumstances may vary, and you must discuss your case with our specialist before fees can be confirmed.

-Oocyte cryopreservation can be of great benefit to specific women and has the highest chance of success when performed at an earlier age.
-For social egg freezing, the ages 35 - 37 years show the largest benefit over no action and appears to be most cost-effective in women who do not have any ovarian impairment.
+Egg freezing can be of great benefit to specific women and has the highest chance of success when performed at an earlier age.
+For social egg freezing, the ages 35 - 37 years show the largest benefit over no action.

 Demeter Fertility is a Sydney-based fertility and IVF clinic with locations in Hurstville and Liverpool.
 To find out more about egg freezing phone Demeter Fertility on 1300 899 850.